alexksh2/Heart-Disease-Predictive-Diagnosis-R/README.md

 # Heart_Disease_Predictive_Diagnosis
 According to the World Health Organisation, cardiovascular disease are the most significant cause of mortality annually as it results in the deaths of __approximately  17.9 million individuals every year__ (World Health Organization, 2019).
-While __the healthcare industry generates substantial data__ on patients, diseases and diagnosis, it is found that __these data are not properly analysed__.  <br>
+While __the healthcare industry generates substantial data__ on patients, diseases and diagnosis, it is found that __these data are not properly analysed__.
+(Hassan, 2022) <br>

 The key root cause for heart disease often in the context of __sex, smoking, age, family history, poor diet, cholesterol, physical inactivity, high blood pressure, overweightness, and alcohol use.__ <br>